 Main objective Outcome indicator Status Certify the eradication and containment of all WPV by the end of 2018 and enhance long-term global security for poliomyelitis Global polio eradication certified by the end of 2018 WPV2 was declared eradicated in 2015 and WPV3 has not been reported since November 2012 (Borno, Nigeria).
 Containment activities have been implemented for WPV2 and are accelerating in preparation for WPV3 and WPV1 certifications.
 Plans have been made to revise GAPIII and country and regional containment readiness has started.41 The World Health Assembly passed a resolution in May 2018 underscoring the need to accelerate global activities for containment.
 The SAGE endorsed the CCS, which defines the global approach to PEF certification.
 The Containment Advisory Group endorsed guidelines for the identification and mitigation of materials at risk of containing poliovirus.
 Interim guidance in managing exposed persons due to containment breaches for countries hosting facilities that maintain live polioviruses has been completed.
-All Member States are engaged in poliovirus containment activities: To date, WHO has been informed of the establishment of 24 of 26 NACs.
+All Member States are engaged in poliovirus containment of 24 of 26 NACs.
 The deadline for countries to inform WHO of their NAC membership was March 2019.
 Five facilities have currently been recognized by their NACs and the GCC as suitable candidates to become PEFs and have been issued certificates of participation.

-WPV: Wild poliovirus; GAPIII: Global Action Plan to minimize post-eradication poliovirus facility-associated risk, third edition; SAGE: Strategic Advisory Group of Experts on Immunization; CCS: Containment Certification Scheme; PEF: Poliovirus-essential facility; NAC: National authority for containment; GCC: Global Commission for the Certification of the Eradication of Poliomyelitis.
+WPV: Wild poliovirus; GAPIII: Global Action Plan to minimize post-eradication poliovirus facility-associated risk, third edition; SAGE: Strategic Advisory Group of Experts on Immunization of Poliomyelitis.
 Source: WHO.

-$^{^{\}rm 40}$ Mongolia and Zimbabwe introduced at least one dose of IPV in April 2019.
+40 Mongolia and Zimbabwe introduced at least one dose of IPV in April 2019.
 41 GAPIII: WHO Global Action Plan to minimize poliovirus facility-associated risk after type-specific eradication of wild polioviruses and sequential cessation of oral polio vaccine use, Third edition.
 Geneva: WHO; 2015 (http://polioeradication.org/wp-content/uploads/2016/12/GAPIII_2014.pdf).